Cut flowers: Longevity or postharvest life

 Flowers removed from the plant remain alive.
 Respiration and photosynthesis continue, but no longer have a storehouse of sugars to support them.
 Additionally, the flowers no longer receive water from the roots, yet transpiration continues.

 In many countries, cut flowers are a local crop because of their perishable nature.
 In India, much of the product has a shelf life of only a day.
 Among these are marigold flowers for garlands and temples, which are typically harvested before dawn, and discarded after use the same day.

 The postharvest life or vase life of cut flowers can be several days.
 The vase life of cut flowers and cut greens can be extended with thoughtful care.
 This care starts from the moment of harvest and continues until they are enjoyed by a flower consumer.
 Everyone involved must participate in the, "Floral Chain-of-Life", or the life of the cut flowers and cut greens is reduced.

 Flowers are harvested in the cool part of the day, generally morning, and placed into water as soon as possible to reduce water loss from transpiration.
 The cut stems go into clean buckets with low pH water as a hydrating solution.
 Next, the cut stems are refrigerated to slow respiration, photosynthesis and transpiration.
 Vacuum coolers and hydrocoolers are used for large numbers of flowers on commercial farms.
-When cold, 2-4 C (36-42 F), the cut stems are sized and graded for shipment.
+When cold, 2-4 C, the cut stems are sized and graded for shipment.
 Additionally, most or all of the leaves are removed from the cut flower stems to reduce the cost of shipping and reduce disease issues.
 The stems stay dry through this process to prevent disease in subsequent storage.
-The major cut flower types can be packaged and stored dry while other types are stored and shipped in water in a Dutch flower bucket Boxes and pallets of the cut flowers and cut greens are shipped to a far away market, but the brokers and shippers must maintain the correct storage conditions for the flowers.
+The major cut flower types can be packaged and stored dry while other types are stored and shipped in water in a Dutch flower bucket.
+Boxes and pallets of the cut flowers and cut greens are shipped to a far away market, but the brokers and shippers must maintain the correct storage conditions for the flowers.